ChinaCougarPhenomenon/ChinaCougarPhenomenon/README.md

 - **word**: Lists the thematic keyword for the comment.
 - **sentiment**: Classifies the comment's tone as `hate` or `non-hate`.

+### `Annotation Guide`
+- Provides the criteria for categorizing comments into 'hate' or 'non-hate'.

 ### `model_performance`
 - Documents model performance metrics when fine-tuned with various parameter combinations.

 ### `model_robustness`
 - Records the final sentiment analysis model's robustness across different random seeds.

-## Data Ethics and FAIR Principles
+## Data Ethics

-This study upholds ethical research practices, ensuring data anonymity and focusing on societal conversations without personal identification.
-The FAIR principles are integral to this research:
+This study is committed to ethical research, prioritizing data anonymity and societal-level discourse.
+Adhering to the FAIR principles, our data is:
-- **Findability**: Data is openly accessible with clear metadata.
+- **Findable**: Accessibly published with comprehensive metadata.
-- **Accessibility**: The data is retrievable by its identifier and usable by humans and machines.
+- **Accessible**: Easily retrievable and usable by both humans and machines.
-- **Interoperability**: Data can be combined with other data without legal, technical, or financial constraints.
-- **Reusability**: Data is well-described to facilitate reuse.
+- **Interoperable**: Compatible for integration with other datasets.
+- **Reusable**: Clearly documented to encourage future use.